 2.2 When making a purchase from our website or bookstore

 CCL collects users’ contact information (such as name and email address) and financial information (such as account or credit card number).
 CCL uses contact information from the order form to send orders to its customers.
 Contact information is also used to get in touch with customers when necessary.

 2.3 When registering or creating an account

-If you register or create an account, we require that you provide certain Personal Information during account registration.
+If you register or create an account, we require that you provide certain personal information during account registration.
 We collect your name, contact information, and other information, and may ask you for other optional information that helps us serve you better.

 You may wish to subscribe to the CCL’s publications without attending a program.
-For instance, you may sign up to CCL’s newsletters even though you are not a CCL participant.
+For instance, you may sign up to receive CCL’s newsletters even though you are not a CCL participant.
 To receive CCL newsletters by email, you will be asked to provide CCL with a valid email address.